Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-v-f6PgaD4rY.md

 # [February 11th, 2020 Livestream](../2020-02-11.md)
 ## Q&A: Are there things people will be surprised by?
 https://www.youtube.com/watch?v=v-f6PgaD4rY
-This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: How much after the things you've teased is left?](./yt-XNsN_3Kjlqs.md) [https://www.youtube.com/watch?v=XNsN_3Kjlqs](https://www.youtube.com/watch?v=XNsN_3Kjlqs)
+This question was possibly duplicated with a more recent answer: [March 9th, 2021 Livestream Q&A: What percentage of the Update do we know about?](./yt-MGL5k0e9UUY.md) [https://www.youtube.com/watch?v=MGL5k0e9UUY](https://www.youtube.com/watch?v=MGL5k0e9UUY)

 ### Topics